 - Cut the prepared wood into tags of a suitable size.
-You can add the holes now or post transfer – either is fine, as long as it’s before you paint the top colours so that the holes are weather sealed.
+You can add the holes now or after transferring the masks if you’re not sure about placement.
+Either is fine, as long as it’s before you paint the top colours so that the holes are weather sealed.

 Creating the Custom Name Stencil Masks